kfigon/RandomGoCode/compilers/readme.md

 `Context-free grammars` (CFG) are a natural notation for that structure.
 * set o terminal symbols,
-* set of non terminal symbols,
+* set of non terminal symbols - these evaluate to another, like statements, expressions etc.,
 * start symbol
 * set of productions (mapping one symbol to multiple symbols)